Role of Faculty Advisor

 B.S., Georgetown University, 1973

-Dr. Morgan has taught courses at the undergraduate, MBA and PhD levels.
+Dr. Morgan has taught courses at the undergraduate, MBA, and Ph.D. levels.
 He created new interdisciplinary courses on deploying broadband wireless and on commercializing wireless networking technologies.
-He has taught the course for undergraduates interested in the fixed income markets with the goal of acquiring the knowledge needed to operate BASIS.
+He has taught the course for undergraduates interested in fixed-income markets with the goal of acquiring the knowledge needed to operate BASIS.
 He served as a Visiting Scholar at the Commodity Futures Trading Commission and as a Visiting Lecturer at the International Space University.
 Prior to joining the faculty at Virginia Tech, he held the position of Assistant Professor at the University of Texas at Austin.
-Dr. Morgan recently organized and co-led a study abroad program to Barcelona on finance and art.
+Dr. Morgan organized and co-led a study abroad program in Barcelona on finance and art.